LuukyPuuky/S2Portfolio/README.md

 3. **[Fix That UX](#)**

-   - The Fix that UX project has two sides, one side is the part where I together with my group worked on researching different health insurance companies.
-We also had to redesign a chozen company, (for us that was CZ).
-The other side was the coding part and I mostly did that part alone because my groupmate left me.
+   - The "Fix that UX" project has two parts.
+In the first part, my group and I researched different health insurance companies.
+We also had to redesign a chosen company, which for us was CZ.
+The second part was the coding, and I mostly worked on that part alone because my groupmate left.

 4. **[Portfolio](#)**
    - The portfolio project is the portfolio you are about to review and is within this github repository.